chloealbright/DevHiveMind/Language Overlap/Synchronous  vs Asynchronous vs  Multiprocessing.md

 Asynchronous makes a request and leaves a callback function to handle the result and trigger some type of event that can be handled

+In web development, it's commonly associated with actions requiring waiting for responses from other machines.
+Concurrency plays a significant role, though Node operates as a single thread, leveraging Express.js to manage multiple requests in the background.
+While browsers exhibit some concurrency, control is limited unless employing tools like web workers.
+The dynamics shift when designing scripts, data processing, or low-level code, where concurrency becomes a fundamental approach.

 What's the difference between synchronous and asynchronous programming?